seba495g/Quantum/README.md

    makes coding possible, think like <stdio.h>. <br />
    qua:out >> text, will print out the text after the '>' <br />
    qua:in >> text, it will create a input with the text after the '>' <br />
+   webopen >> text, it will open a new tab with the url after the '>', remember https:// <br />

   # How to setup
    you dont need a JavaScript compiler or anything<br />